tymyrddin/purple/source/docs/distribution-networks/observable-semantics/measurements-and-data-records/historian-patterns.md

 ## The time-series baseline

-Stedin's distribution network exhibits predictable electrical patterns that appear in the historian.
+The distribution network exhibits predictable electrical patterns that appear in the historian.
 Voltage follows a daily and weekly cycle: lower at night when demand is low, higher during the afternoon peak.
 Current reflects load: lower at night, spiking during morning and evening peaks.
 Frequency shows network stress: it dips when large generators trip offline or when demand spikes, and rises when generation exceeds load.
-Across seasons, summer typically shows lower baseload (fewer space heaters in use), while winter shows higher consumption and more volatile demand.
+Across seasons, summer usually shows lower baseload (fewer space heaters in use), while winter shows higher consumption and more volatile demand.

 A specific feeder or substation develops its own pattern based on what customers it serves.
 A residential feeder shows a